seapagan/github-changelog-md/docs/contributing.md

 We are using [pytest](https://docs.pytest.org/) for testing.

-At the moment the test framework is set up but we only have about 50% coverage.
-We will be adding more tests as we go along - and most definitely welcome any contributions to this area!

 If you add any new features, please add tests for them.
 This will help us to ensure that the code is working as expected and will prevent any regressions.
-_Currently we are not enforcing this until we have better coverage of the code - **however if you break any existing tests, the CI will fail.**_

 There is a task set up to run tests: